RommelTJ/docker_and_kubernetes_notes/complete_guide/s06-production-grade-workflow/01_CreatingAProductionGradeWorkflow.md

 * Docker is a tool in a normal development flow.
 * Docker makes some of these tasks a lot easier.

+## Project Generation

+We're going to make a simple React frontend and then containerize it.